Australian sea lion: Distribution

 Most breeding colonies exist on offshore islands, with the exception of Point Labatt in South Australia, Baxter Cliffs (west of Twilight Cove) in Western Australia, and the Bunda Cliffs, Great Australian Bight, which straddles the border between the two states.
-Forty-two (42%) percent of the total known population are found within the three largest colonies east of Port Lincoln; Seal Bay (on Kangaroo Island’s south coast), The Pages and Dangerous Reef (in Spencer Gulf).
+About 42% of the total known population is found within the three largest colonies east of Port Lincoln; Seal Bay (on Kangaroo Island's south coast), The Pages, and Dangerous Reef (in Spencer Gulf).

 The species' breeding range has contracted as the population has fallen.
 Now-extinct breeding colonies previously existed in the Bass Strait, particularly on Clarke Island and adjacent islands in the Furneaux Group.
 The Abrolhos Island breeding colony is believed to be much smaller today than it was prior to European settlement.
 Kangaroo Island's northeasterly coasts, in addition to some islands near Perth and Albany, once hosted now-extinct breeding colonies.

 Phylogeny

 The Australian sea lion is a pinniped, most closely related to other species of sea lions and fur seals making up the family Otariidae.
-These mammals use their flippers to propel themselves in water and can walk on land with their flippers.
-Australian sea lions share distinct features with other sea lions.
-These include short fur, short flippers and a bulky body.
+These mammals use their flippers to propel themselves in water and walk on land.
+Australian sea lions share distinct features with other sea lions, including short fur, short flippers, and a bulky body.